magelead/lightcone/README.md

 ## Transfer your project files to remote host

-Run following command from a local macine.
+Run following command from a local shell.

 Push: